 That’s I guess the power of writing things down.

-Which is also in part one of the massive reasons that I blog.
+This is also part one of the massive reasons that I blog.

 If any of you fine folk read it along the way then that’s excellent.

-What’s amazing is that over 50% of the team is on Windows – so as I mentioned in a previous blog post – there is power in me becoming familiar with this machine.
+What’s amazing is that over 50% of the team is on Windows – so as I mentioned in a previous blog post – there is power in my becoming familiar with this machine.

 Right now I’ll be able to tell folks (to start with) that Yapa 2 is an excellent tool to use for a countdown clock all can use on their Windows machines…that works even more effectively than the one I have on my Mac.